syncfusion-content/ej2-schedule-docs/ej2-javascript/schedule/how-to/salesforce-integration.md

 ![Salesforce New custom field](../images/Salesforce-custom-field.png)

-## Creating a Lightning web component
+## Creating a lightning web component

 To integrate the EJ2 Scheduler into your Salesforce project, we will create a [Lightning web component](https://developer.salesforce.com/docs/platform/lwc/guide/get-started-introduction.html).
 Follow these steps.